Metropolitan area status stays in place for Niles-Benton Harbor, for further study - Leader Publications

 She referenced Niles’ code enforcement efforts, as one program that benefits from funding from the CDBG.

-“We go out and do these aggressive code enforcement programs that allow us to od our rental and commercial inspections, and have someone dedicated in the field for that day in and day out, in an area where other communities like Nils might not have that you may see an increase in fires in other areas,” Vitale said.
+“We go out and do these aggressive code enforcement programs that allow us to do our rental and commercial inspections, and have someone dedicated in the field for that day in and day out, in an area where other communities like Niles might not have that you may see an increase in fires in other areas,” Vitale said.
 “We don’t know that for sure, but we are not having that issue because we have a more aggressive code enforcement because of the block grant.”

-The police department, fire department, programs like the Niles-Buchanan YMCA’s Summer My Way, and programs for those experiencing homelessness are are also impacted by the funding available through the metropolitan area designation.
+The police department, fire department, programs like the Niles-Buchanan YMCA’s Summer My Way, and programs for those experiencing homelessness are also impacted by the funding available through the metropolitan area designation.

 “I think, without it, we would be beholden to a competitive application process at the state level.
-I’m sur w would be able to get a project [funded] every few years in Niles, because we would make a good opportunity, but it would only be every few years,” Vitale said.
+I’m sure we would be able to get a project [funded] every few years in Niles, because we would make a good opportunity, but it would only be every few years,” Vitale said.
 “It would limit code enforcement, limit summer parks programs, limit connections for infrastructure and all of those things.”

 Niles Water Department receives award from CDC, DHHS